It's a Sign!

 In Spain, we have the CNIG (Centro Nacional de Información Geográfica), an autonomous governmental body responsible for the production, distribution, and commercial sales of official geographic data, products, and services for the country.
 It is very much like the Ordnance Survey.

 They produce a range of maps, down to 1:25'000.
-The clarity and level of detail are not like the OS Explorer Maps, and navigating just on a 1:25'000 CNIG map can be very difficult.
-For instance, there may be buildings, paths, and even steep rock faces that are not shown.
+The clarity and level of detail are not like those of the OS Explorer Maps, and navigating with just a 1:25'000 CNIG map can be very difficult.
+For instance, buildings, paths, and even steep rock faces may not be shown.
 And they are often cluttered with information on what type of grove, forest, or orchard covers the land.

-I do have, for reference, the maps for all the areas I walk in, and even though they were bought recently, their publication date can be up to 15 years ago.
+I do have, for reference, the maps for all the areas I walk in, and even though they were bought recently, their publication dates can be as far back as 15 years.

 When writing this article, I wanted to check if any of the maps had been updated, and it looks like many have been, with 2024 listed as the publication date.
-I will order a few to see what changes have been made.
+I decided to order several maps of the areas I walk in, and the new, updated versions are vastly superior to the old ones.
+It is still not the Ordnance Survey level of detail, but much more friendly for walkers.